 Veronica: Jacksonville SSAT course instructor

 ...to foster student's love and understanding for acadamia by giving them a voice in the world.
 I graduated Flagler College in Fall of 2015 with a focus in Secondary English Education.
 As a creative writer myself, I wrote many short stories, poems, concept papers and research papers as a student (and adult).
 I also studied Literature and have been an avid reader my entire life.
 I love relaying the importance of reading to gain empowerment...

 Education & Certification

 - Flagler College-St Augustine - Bachelor in Arts, Language Arts Teacher Education

 ...become my life motto.
 As a young child I was often sent to tutors because it seemed I could not learn during class time.
 My lack of learning was not due to lack of intelligence, but simply not understanding.
 I learn differently than most students, which is why I decided to tutor.
 I want to help others who are in my situation: students who are made to feel that because they learn differently they have...

 Barbara: Jacksonville SSAT course instructor

-...preparation for the ACT.
+...in reading, grades 1-12.
+I also assist students in preparing for state assessments and college preparation for the ACT.
 I have been teaching 22 years and I believe that all students can learn and with support they can be successful.
 I teach at a school where we put special emphasis on learning through technology, and teach kids how to productively use Google Docs, iPads, and laptops to their advantage.
-I have always enjoyed teaching and I know this is a special calling because I am never tired of working with...
+I have always enjoyed teaching and...